KatoKode/BTree/README.md

 ```
 Modifying these defines will change the behavior of the demo program.

-NOTE: The demo program will not check for negative values or DELETE_COUNT having a larger value than DATA_COUNT.
+NOTE: The demo program will not check for negative values or `DELETE_COUNT` having a larger value than `DATA_COUNT`.

 There are calls to `printf` in the `btree.asm` file.
 They are for demo purposes only and can be removed or commented out.
 The `printf` code sections are marked with comment lines: `BEGIN PRINTF`; and `END PRINTF`.
 The format and text strings passed to `printf` are in the `.data` section of the `btree.asm` file.